-Looking to diy some amazing wall art resembling the American flag?
+Looking to diy some amazing art resembling the American flag?
 Here’s some ways to make Old Glory just a little more photogenic!
 Well guys, it’s kind of getting close to that time of year…good old July Fourth.
 Cookouts, fireworks, and how about opportunities for creativity?

 What better occasion that to take some imagination and ingenuity and add some red, white and blue?
 Don’t forget Memorial and Veteran’s Day too!
 These ideas are great ways to pay homage especially if you have a loved one who has served our country.

 Now as for me…I don’t usually do artwork to commemorate a holiday or occasion…but this was one exception I’d made so I’m going to give you some ideas to go on.